Okehampton: Religion

-Fairplace United Church is located on St James Street, in the town centre, opposite the Post Office and represents both the Methodist and United Reformed Church traditions.
-Historically Wesleyan (New Road), Bible Christian (East Street) and Congregationalist (Ebenezer) congregations first met in people's homes and public rooms until congregations were large enough ft need church buildings.
-Fairplace Church was completed in 1904, firstly for the Wesleyan Methodists, joined in 1962 by those from the Bible Christian tradition (although the Methodist Church had united in 1932) and amalgamating with the United Reform Church in 1974.
+Fairplace United Church is located on St James Street.
+The church has been a centre for both Methodism and the United Reformed Church.
+Fairplace Church was built in 1904 for the Wesleyan Methodists, who were joined by a congregation from the Bible Christian tradition in 1962.
+It then joined with the United Reform Church in 1974.

 The Baptist Chapel on Fore Street was built in 1889 and enlarged in 1901.
-Services are held every Sunday.
-The Okehampton New Life Church, a Pentecostal church of the Assemblies of God, is located on New Road, in what was formerly the Wesleyan Methodist church.
-There is also a Jehovah's Witnesses hall on East Street and the Catholic church of St Boniface on Station Road.
-A priest from St Boniface College in Plymouth was appointed as the visiting chaplain for Okehampton Camp.
+Other churches include the Okehampton New Life Church, a Pentecostal church, a Jehovah's Witnesses hall on East Street, and the Catholic church of St Boniface on Station Road.

 Sport

 The town's football team, Okehampton Argyle F.C., is a non-league club which was established in 1926 after the original side, Okehampton Town, disbanded.
 The club competes in the South West Peninsula League which sits at Steps 6 and 7 of the National League System; four leagues below the top division of non-league football, the Football Conference.
 The town also has a rugby club, Okehampton RFC, which is believed to have been founded in 1884.
 There is also a table tennis club in the town that was purpose-built for the sport beside the local post office off the town.